 Occasionally, reporters and other members of the news media may visit schools to write about, photograph or video activities such as sporting events, school assemblies, special programs or newsworthy events.
-Interviewing or taking a picture of a student requires consent from a parent or guardian.
-Schools usually send home in September a form granting that permission.
+Taking a picture of a student requires consent from a parent or guardian.
+Parents sign the authorization and release form sent home with this handbook to grant that permission.
 In addition, that waiver covers publicizing good news that schools or the District may want to share on the LAUSD Daily, Facebook, Twitter or other social media sites.
 Parents and guardians who do not want their child to be interviewed, videotaped or photographed should not sign or return that form.
 However, even with a signed form, students can turn down a request to be interviewed or photographed by telling their teacher.